tdienlin/comment_privacy_paradox/README.md

 sample_sd <- sample_se * sqrt(sample_k)
 ```

-#### Theoretical Example

-We first hypothesize that there is a small relation between concerns and
+We hypothesize that there is a small relation between concerns and
 information sharing.
 We compare the likelihood of this hypothesis, hence
 our theory, to the null hypothesis, in light of our data.